Cecilie Skog

 Hailing from Ålesund on the north-west coast of Norway, Cecilie trained as a nurse in Oslo, and worked during the summers as a mountain and glacier guide in Jotunheimen.
 She began climbing in her late teens and studied Friluftsliv - which directly translates as ‘free-air life’ - at Volda University College.

 Skog is uniquely accomplished: she is the only woman in the world to have successfully climbed the highest peaks on each continent and skied to both the North and South Poles.
+She has traversed Greenland five times.

-Feel free to let us know - What's YOUR Map?!
+And feel free to let us know - What's YOUR Map?!

 All views and opinions expressed by guests on the podcast are entirely their own and do not represent those of The Sunderland Collection or Whistledown Productions.